gajabaar/gajabaar/apply.markdown

 5. Email the pdf to [hello@gajabaar.io](mailto:hello@gajabaar.io) with subject "Gajabaar 2023 Summer Application".
 We recommend adding a small note to avoid spam filters.

-Once we receive your email, we will respond within the next few days with a follow-up.
-If you do not hear back from us, please check your spam.
+Once we receive your email,
+we will add you to a discord channel over the next few days.
+The channel will also provide instructions on scheduling an interview and the subsequent results.